jameswyper/rupture/Status and Plan.md

 18. Extend range of state variables
 7.  write code to serve icons
 16. Add option to state variable to reset after eventing takes place
-21. Check discovery returns correct http headers and add to test
+21. Check description returns correct http headers and add to test
 23. Replace Webrick

 Low

 17. If an optional Action is called that hasn't been coded we should return error code 602 (optional not implemented) not 401 (invalid action) - this requires us to allow Service to maintain a list of optional, unimplemented actions

-2. Logging (debug) - add File / method / object references to each statement [need to test]
 4. Write method to start / stop all servers, including validation of device / service data
 6.  allow PresentationURL to be overridden and not mounted
 8.  allow logging object to be overridden
 9. URLBase needs to be a property of the root device not the device
-11. Copyright notices

 22. Gemspec and test install on a clean VM.
 Ideally at least one non-Ubuntu one too.

 ##TEST PLAN